A polynomial-time algorithm for the automatic Baire property: Abstract

 \section{Abstract}

 A subset of a topological space possesses the Baire property if it can be covered by an open set up to a meagre set.
 For the Cantor space of infinite words Finkel introduced the automatic Baire category where both sets, the open and the meagre, can be chosen to be definable by finite automata.
-Here we show that, given a Muller automaton defining the original set, resulting open and meagre sets can be constructed in polynomial time.
+Here we show that, given a Muller automaton defining the original set, automata for the resulting open and meagre sets can be constructed in polynomial time.
+The construction is based on the strongly connected subsets and the condensation graph of the automaton graph.

 Since the constructed sets are of simple topological structure, it is possible to construct not only Muller automata defining them but also the simpler B\"uchi automata.
-To this end we give, for a restricted class of Muller automata, a conversion to equivalent B\"uchi automata of at most quadratic size.
+To this end we give, for a restricted class of Muller automata, a conversion to equivalent B\"uchi automata with an at most quadratic increase of the size.